Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Introduction

-The second application is a cocycle rigidity statement: this is not a direct consequence of measure equivalence rigidity, but it follows from the geometric techniques developed in the present work together with work of Guirardel, Lécureux and the first named author \cite{GHL}.
+\paragraph*{Cocycle superrigidity.} Our last theorem is a cocycle rigidity statement: this is not a direct consequence of measure equivalence rigidity, but it follows from the geometric techniques developed in the present work together with work of Guirardel, Lécureux and the first named author \cite{GHL}.
 It extends the fact that there is no nontrivial homomorphism from a higher-rank lattice to a $2$-dimensional Artin group of hyperbolic type.

-\begin{theointro} Let $G$ be a $2$-dimensional Artin group of hyperbolic type.
-Let $H_0$ be a product of connected higher rank simple algebraic groups over local fields.
-Let $H$ be either $H_0$, or a lattice in $H_0$.
-Let $\Omega$ be a standard probability space equipped with an ergodic measure-preserving $H$-action by Borel automorphisms.
+\begin{theointro}[Theorem~\ref{theo:cocycle}] Let $G$ be a $2$-dimensional Artin group of hyperbolic type.
+Let $\mathsf{H}$ be a product of connected higher rank simple algebraic groups over local fields.
+Let $\Lambda$ be either $\mathsf{H}$, or a lattice in $\mathsf{H}$.
+Let $\Omega$ be a standard probability space equipped with an ergodic measure-preserving $\Lambda$-action by Borel automorphisms.

-Then every Borel cocycle $H\times\Omega\to G$ is cohomologically trivial. \end{theointro}
+Then every Borel cocycle $\Lambda\times\Omega\to G$ is cohomologically trivial. \end{theointro}